-Many electric scooter brands have made apps that allow riders to connect to their scooter wirelessly from their smartphone (see the Xiaomi Mi).
+Many electric scooter brands have made apps that allow riders to connect to their scooter wirelessly from their smartphone (see the Xiaomi Mi electric scooter).

 Common app features include checking real-time statistics such as current speed, battery status and distance travelled.
 As well as adjusting the braking style and light settings, enabling cruise control, setting a password to lock the scooter, seeing your overall average speed and more.

-The Segway Ninebot S even allows you to drive the scooter wirelessly from your phone.
+The Segway Ninebot S self-balancing scooter even allows you to control the scooter wirelessly from your phone.
 It’s like something out of a James Bond film!